 A unit that reflects the type and level of activity within the system at different times.
-By defining the times of hour group the day that are peak and off-peak, or day and night, the performance analysis can be focused on those sends an alert to the Alerts FocalPoint when the predefined thresholds are exceeded.
+By defining the times of hour group sends an alert to the Alerts FocalPoint when the predefined thresholds are exceeded.

 InformPoint In Alerts, an agent that retrieves performance data from all installed Precise products, analyzes it, and consists of Insight.

-See also Report Manager.
+See also agent.